Reliable Robotics is bringing remote piloting to small cargo planes – TechCrunch

 “There’s a communication component, a ground network, a control center for operating the thing.
 It’s entirely a vertically integrated enterprise,” Rose said.
 “Integrated hardware that allows us to control flight systems and get telemetry and data [and that’s] integrated into a custom computer that can process this and fly the aircraft and integrated into a ground network so a pilot in our control center can oversee the operations of the plane.”

 Rose said the pitch to customers is increasing pilot utilization.
-“How could the economics change if [pilots] could teleport from one aircraft of the next after they’re done flying?”
+“How could the economics change if [pilots] could teleport from one aircraft to the next after they’re done flying?”
 Rose said.
 “Our system enables you to more efficiently utilize the pilot and more efficiently utilize the aircraft.”